Oslandia/workshop-3d/data/02_integrate.md

     cd ~/3DCityDB-Importer-Exporter/3dcitydb/postgis
     psql -h localhost -U pggis -d citygml < CREATE_DB.sql

+Enter 3946 when SRID is requested and crs:EPSG::3946 for SRSName.

 Now, launch the importer by using the .sh script located in the installation directory, for instance :

     ~/3DCityDB-Importer-Exporter/3DCityDB-Importer-Exporter.sh